A Canyon Country Guide to Anasazi Indian RuinsAnasazi Indian Ruins - 18 Places to Visit

 a Hohokam influence from southern Arizona and originally Mexico.
 Adjacent Sunset

 Crater National Monument offers views of numerous volcanic peaks.
+Back to Map

-and hidden canyon just east of Flagstaff, this settlement was built in the early
+Located in a steep and hidden canyon just east of Flagstaff, this settlement was built in the early

 1100's by Sinaguan people emigrating from Wupatki and using Anasazi building